-->

 Q2: Are EVs cheaper or more expensive to insure?

-Q4: How can I lower my car insurance in 2025?
+Q4: What are the best ways to lower my car insurance in 2025?

 Q5: Will car insurance rates go down after 2025?